Why and how long do I have to wait for a RTK FIX?

 The signals

-To get a first position, the UNI-GR1 of course needs to receive satellite signals with a clear line of sight.
+To get a first position, the UNI-GRx of course needs to receive satellite signals with a clear line of sight.
 Apart from these signals it needs additional data for each satellite to get more accurate.
 Additional data such as the ephemeris data as well as for example SBAS and RTK correction data from a local base station or network.
-In this article we will talk you through the signals as well as the effects on the cold and hot start times of the UNI-GR1, ending with best practices to get a good fix.
+In this article we will talk you through the signals as well as the effects on the cold and hot start times of the UNI-GRx, ending with best practices to get a good fix.

 Ephemeris Data